jonathanharr/customer-list-application/README.md

 Reality however is that time ran short and I had other pledges to attend to.
 But, I did cross off the various requirements for the coding assignment.

 If I had more time I would have made environment configurations for local and when running in Docker, but since I fell short on time before the weekend I had to sum this up. **Because of this, there might exist some code/files that are environment configurations, and again..
-Time fell short on my end here.** (And paradoxically there might be configuration files with the same configuration variables but commented out..)SS
+Time fell short on my end here.** (And paradoxically there might be configuration files with the same configuration variables but commented out..)

 I would have added update and delete functionality as well as this was the added bonus, but I instead wanted to try and implement my own Quarkus-with-Cucumber testing project and run that in a container.
 Testing is essential as is a good CI/CD strategy so that is why I chose to achieve that out of the bonus excersises instead of the update and delete functionality.